boldandbrad/makey-cli/README.md

 makey
 ```

-New passkey is copied to your clipboard!
+New passkey copied to your clipboard!

 > For more usage details, read the **makey-cli** [usage guide](https://boldandbrad.github.io/makey-cli/#/usage).